blance97/Off/CONTRIBUTING_TEMPLATE.md

 ## Welcome contributors to the project:
 Off is a text-based rpg game on the messaging client Slack.
 We invite anyone to look at and contribute to our project.
 We would be grateful for any contributions and advise you are willing to give.
-## Short Links to Important Resources:
-* docs: handbook / roadmap (you'll learn more about this in the roadmapping session)
-* bugs: issue tracker / bug report tool
-* communcations: forum link, developer list, IRC/email, Slack, etc.
 ## Testing
 We tested our game ourselves, trying to find different bugs in the game.
 It is very helpful to edit the code during testing, so you can advance to higher levels faster.
+Testing might feel tedious, but remeber that the game is supposed to be fun.
 ## Development environment details
 This project was created during HackIllinois 2017.
+We created this because we really enjoyed the idea of having an RPG in Slack.

 ## How to submit changes: Pull Request protocol etc.
 We will review your pull requests and contact you before accepting them.
 It would be best for your interests to fork this project when you work on it.
 We ask you to give proper recognition if you do use our model.